Prostatitis - bacterial

-Prostatitis is swelling and irritation (inflammation or infection) of the prostate gland.
-When prostatitis is caused by an infection with bacteria, it is called bacterial prostatitis.
+Prostatitis is swelling and irritation of the prostate gland.
+The condition is called caused by bacterial prostatitis when it is caused by an infection with bacteria.

 Chronic prostatitis - bacterial; Acute prostatitis